dustinpfister/blog_posts/_posts/blog-post-plan-for-2022.md

 ### 1.2 - Frequency might increase with any new categories

 If I start writing about a whole new category then of course the rate at which I will write new posts will increase back to the usual frequency, maybe even more so depending how much time I have to work with and what else is going on.
+If I am writing about a whole new category of content I typically want to get to that first twenty or so posts right away, and doing so often costs me a little in terms of quality a little to do so.
+There is always getting back to the various posts later at some point when it comes to editing, and also if it is something very new to me I may only have so much to write about it anyway until I log more time with it.

 ## 2 - Editing older content